 971. John William Whipple, b.
 1820, Vt.; d.
 March 19, 1865, Department of Illapel, Chile, S.A.Pablo confirms that his ancestor did in fact die of smallpox in 1865.
 If we can find a John William Whipple born in Vermont in 1820, perhaps we can connect John.

 According to Pablo:

-Before attending Harvard, JW [John William Whipple] went to Brown University, at least between 1841 and 1843, according to the University Catalogue.
+Before attending Harvard, JW [John William Whipple] went to Brown University, at least between 1841 and 1843, according to Brown University's University Catalogue.
 The catalogue also says his residence was in Rutland, Vermont for the year 41-42, and Providence Rhode Island for the year 42-43.Both entries in the University Catalog are for John Whipple (without a middle name).
-Without a middle name, it is possible that the John Whipple in the entries might be one of many possible New England Whipples named John?
+Without a middle name, one might wonder if that the John Whipple in the entries might be one of many possible New England Whipples named John?